jaweedk/tic-toe/README.md

 #How to run the game
 1.clone the repositoray to your local machine.
 2.open the project in your preferred IDE.
-3.run the 'main.java' file to start the game.
+3.run the 'main.java' and 'output.java' file to start the game.